Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 A conversion is applicable to an expression occurrence only if its availability conditions and subject conditions are both satisfied.
 A conversion rule may specify different subject conditions for different contexts.
-Subject conditions may be divided into *subject-kind conditions*, which identify the allowed kinds of expression without reference to the conversion target type, and *subject-compatibility conditions*, which relate the type of the subject to the conversion target type.
+Subject conditions may be divided into *subject-kind conditions*, which identify the allowed kinds of expression without reference to the conversion target type, and *subject-compatibility conditions*, which relate the type of the subject to the conversion's source compatibility type.
 Subject conditions are evaluated for that particular occurrence, rather than for the origin of the value it produces.
 Consequently, an expression which is not itself an eligible conversion subject may produce a value whose use in a separate expression occurrence is eligible.